 Hornbogen and her husband and their two children reside in Plainfield, Ill.

-Assistant Vice President, Analytics and Operations
+Assistant Vice President, Operations and Analytics

-Terese Raabe brings over 20 years of strategic, analytic and operational experience to Rush Copley’s administrative team.
+Terese Raabe brings over 20 years of strategic, analytic and operational experience to RUSH Copley’s administrative team.

 Raabe holds an MBA and BBA in Management and Organizational Behavior from Benedictine University.
 She is a professional member of American College of Healthcare Executives and the Society for Healthcare Strategy & Market Development.
 Raabe is an active member of the community and currently serves on the Board of the Fox Valley United Way, the Kendall County Health Advisory Board and Riverwest.
 She resides in Oswego with her husband and children.